-- Completion of college-level mathematics course with a grade of C or higher. - Eligibility to take a college-level mathematics course (MATH 1080 Introduction to Statistics MATH 1090 STATWAY Statistics 2, MATH 1095 STATWAY Statistics: Accelerated, MATH 1100 College Algebra or higher) at the time of the December 31 deadline through: - a.
-An active placement through the Normandale course placement process; expired placements will not be accepted. - b.
-Completion of an appropriate developmental math course (MATH 0630, 0990, or 0995) within 2 years of the December 31 admission deadline with a C, P or higher.

-Information on course placement can be found at: www.normandale.edu/admissions/course-placement-
+- Completion of college-level mathematics course with a grade of C or higher. - Eligibility to take a college-level mathematics course (MATH 1080 Introduction to Statistics, MATH 1090 STATWAY Statistics 2, MATH 1095 STATWAY Statistics: Accelerated, MATH 1100 College Algebra or higher) at the time of the December 31 deadline through: - An active placement through the Normandale course placement process; expired placements will not be accepted. - b.
+Completion of an appropriate developmental math course (MATH 0630 or 0990) within 5 years of the December 31 admission deadline with a C, P or higher.
+Information on course placement can be found at: www.normandale.edu/placement